jawordpressorg/community-handbook/wordcamp-organizer/planning-details/selling-tickets.md

 ### Online Ticket Sales

-WordCamp.org sites currently use the [CampTix](https://wordpress.org/extend/plugins/camptix/) plugin to sell tickets (and provide comp tickets to sponsors, speakers, and organizers/volunteers using a coupon code).
-This allows you to accept PayPal and credit card payments.
-The only fees are from PayPal (about 3%).
+WordCamp.org sites are currently required to use the CampTix plugin to sell tickets (and provide comp tickets to sponsors, speakers, and organizers/volunteers using a coupon code).
+This plugin is pre-installed on your WordCamp site and allows you to accept Stripe, PayPal, and other gateways to charge credit/debit cards.
+The only fees are from those that the gateways collect (typically about 3%).

 You can use the ticketing plugin to get additional information from your attendees as well, such as shirt size and dietary restrictions.
 Instructions for how to use the plugin are available on [Using CampTix Event Ticketing Plugin](https://make.wordpress.org/community/handbook/wordcamp-organizer-handbook/first-steps/web-presence/using-camptix-event-ticketing-plugin/ "Using CampTix Event Ticketing Plugin").